ml4oncology/make-notes-dataset/README.md

 ├── LICENSE.txt             <- License as chosen on the command-line.
 ├── README.md               <- The top-level README for developers.
 ├── configs                 <- Directory for configurations of model & application.
-├── data
-│   ├── external            <- Data from third party sources.
-│   ├── interim             <- Intermediate data that has been transformed.
-│   ├── processed           <- The final, canonical data sets for modeling.
-│   └── raw                 <- The original, immutable data dump.
 ├── docs                    <- Directory for Sphinx documentation in rst or md.
 ├── environment.yml         <- The conda environment file for reproducibility.
-├── models                  <- Trained and serialized models, model predictions, │                              or model summaries.
 ├── notebooks               <- Jupyter notebooks.
 Naming convention is a number (for │                              ordering), the creator's initials and a description, │                              e.g. `1.0-fw-initial-data-exploration`.
 ├── pyproject.toml          <- Build configuration.
 Don't change!
 Use `pip install -e .`
 │                              to install for development or to build `tox -e build`.
 ├── references              <- Data dictionaries, manuals, and all other materials.
-├── reports                 <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures             <- Generated plots and figures for reports.
 ├── scripts                 <- Analysis and production scripts which import the │                              actual PYTHON_PKG, e.g. train_model.
 ├── setup.cfg               <- Declarative configuration of your project.